The truth behind ingredients and processes that go into our daily beauty products.

 They also found ingredients certified by the US government as ‘known or probable carcinogens’ in one out of every 120 products, with one of their studies showing ‘one in every 13 women and one in every 23 men are exposed to ingredients that are known or probable human carcinogens every day through their use of personal care products.’

 What’s more worrying is that this may disproportionately put black women at risk – EWG found, with a 2016 analysis showing that less than 25% of products marketed for black women have low levels of potentially hazardous chemicals.

-Estrogen: Also sometimes listed as Estradiol, this hormone can be found in most perfumes, restorative creams or lotions.
-Estrogen is obtained by extracting urine from pregnant horses…
+Also sometimes listed as Estradiol, this hormone can be found in most perfumes, restorative creams or lotions.
+Estrogen is obtained by extracting urine from pregnant horses.

 A lot of it stems from the need to make water and oil combine – the base of most cosmetics.
-Different emulsifiers have varying textures, viscosities and feel that they create when the emulsification is created.
+Emulsifiers have varying textures, viscosities.
 Animal products provide a way to do this.